SPECIAL FORCES ASSESSMENT AND SELECTION (SFAS)

-Suitability to attend SFQC is determined by assessing the Soldier's ability throughout SFAS on the attributes of: Intelligence, Physical fitness, Motivation, Accountability, Maturity, Stability, Trustworthiness, Judgement, Decisiveness, Teamwork, Influence, Communication and Responsibility.
+Suitability to attend SFQC is determined by assessing the Soldier's ability throughout SFAS on the attributes of: intelligence, physical fitness, motivation, trainability, judgment and influence.

 When you report to Fort Bragg, NC, you should be at 100 percent physical ability with zero percent stress level.
 Any of the following might cause you stress while attending SFAS and lead to failure: